Election Verification Network (EVN) Symposium

 Kimball Brace, elections data expert at Election Data Services and Matt Bernhard, a computer science graduate student working with Alex Haldeman at the University of Michigan, will present their findings from the three-state recounts following the November Presidential election.

-11:30am – Panel: Tell It Like It Is: From Physics to Fake News
+12:30am – Tell It Like It Is: From Physics to Fake News

-Politico and Washington Post reporters discuss their experience covering technical information in a polarizing, political environment during the Presidential election.
-The panel will answer questions such as: How did they get their best technical information?, Why can’t reporters call a lie, a lie?
+Eric Geller, Politico reporter discusses his experience covering technical information in a polarizing, political environment during the Presidential election, answering questions such as: Why can’t reporters call a lie, a lie?
 What is their biggest challenge?
 Will they change their approach next election based on lessons learned last year?

 2:30pm – Special Guest Speaker: Getting Public Relations Right in the New Administration